 There is also a credit risk in respect of income due at the year end from the Fund's direct property tenants.
 As at 31 March 2021, the Fund was owed rent totalling £0.735m (31 March 2020, the Fund was owed rent totalling £0.763m).
 Whilst the Fund's discretionary direct property manager is actively managing the collection of this rent, the Covid-19 outbreak in Q4 2019-20 is having a significant impact on the trading and cash flows of some of the Fund's tenants, particularly those in the Retail and Leisure Sectors.
-As a result, the Fund has provided a credit loss allowance of £0.227m against these rents in Note 17, Current Assets, calculated based on a tier risk rating system, using information provided by both the in-house investment management team and the discretionary direct property manager.
+As a result, the Fund has provided a credit loss allowance of £0.227m against these rents, calculated based on a tier risk rating system, using information provided by both the in-house investment management team and the discretionary direct property manager.

-Rental Income General

-Debt 31 Mar 2021 Loss Allowance Allowance 31 Mar 2021

-£m £m £m

-Property Rental Income 0.735 0.227 0.227
+Rental Income Debt 31 Mar 2021 £m General Loss Property Rental Income 0.735 0.227